-This summary highlights material information contained elsewhere in this prospectus.
+This summary highlights selected information contained elsewhere in this prospectus.
 This summary does not contain all of the information that you should consider before investing in shares of our common stock.
-We encourage you to read this entire prospectus carefully, including "Risk Factors" beginning on page 10 and our consolidated financial statements and the notes to those financial statements beginning on page F-1, before making an investment decision.
-Unless otherwise noted, all of the financial information in this prospectus is consolidated financial information for Tempur-Pedic International Inc. (f/k/a "TWI Holdings, Inc.") or its predecessors.
-As used in this prospectus, the term "Tempur-Pedic International" refers to Tempur-Pedic International Inc. only and the terms "we," "our," "ours" and "us" refer to Tempur-Pedic International and its consolidated subsidiaries.
+We encourage you to read this entire prospectus carefully, including "Risk Factors" beginning on page 13 and our consolidated financial statements and the notes to those financial statements beginning on page F-1, before making an investment decision.
+Unless otherwise noted, all of the financial information in this prospectus is consolidated financial information for TWI Holdings, Inc. or its predecessors.
+As used in this prospectus, the terms "TWI" and "TWI Holdings" refer to TWI Holdings, Inc. only and the terms "we," "our," "ours" and "us" refer to TWI Holdings and its consolidated subsidiaries.
 Unless otherwise noted in this prospectus, all references to dollars are to United States dollars.